How to install and configure PHP 8.1 or later/earlier with Apache on Raspberry Pi running Raspberry Pi OS (Buster or Bullseye).

 Note: The packages from the repository we will use are unfortunately not compatible with the ARMv6 based Raspberry Pis, you need to be using a ARMv7 or ARMv8 based Raspberry Pi 2, 3 or 4.

-This tutorial will show installation instructions for PHP 8.1 but in case you need to use something else like 8.0 or 7.4, just adjust the versions in the package and commands.
+This tutorial will show installation instructions for PHP 8.1 but in case you need to use something else like 8.2 or still 7.4, just adjust the versions in the packages and commands.
 And there is also the issues of the recommended way to run PHP these days.
 It is not as a Apache module, libapache2-mod-php, anymore!

 What we need to do is: